-- BSN to DNP

-- Post MSN to DNP (curriculum not yet available)

-- Post entry level MSN to DNP
+- BSN to DNP - Post entry level MSN to DNP

 BSN to DNP Track

 To earn the BSN to DNP degree, the student must complete 80 credits distributed in the following areas.
 The specific courses that meet these requirements are listed below.